 There’s a wired version available but trust us and get the wireless.
 The saving isn’t worth the hassle (and worry of sleep strangulation.
 Yikes).

 You’ll need to charge them by USB every few days, but it’s easiest to just put them on charge when you get up.
-In the US, there’s a for a little more cash.
+In the US, there’s a wireless charging version for a little more cash.

 4. Fitbit Alta HR